sdmishra123/Data-Minning-Project/README.md

 # VII Future Work:<br/>
 >Web scrapping <br/>
 >Use json files instead of csv <br/>
->Sentiment analysis/ Text mining on features like blurb and name<br/>
 >Better business models post discussions with Kickstarter Team<br/>
+>Sentiment analysis or Text mining on features like blurb and name<br/>
 >Prediction using Random effect Bayesian models<br/>
 >Generate new features from 'Comments'<br/>